rabbittsui/EvalLeak/README.md

 result is worthless for deciding whether to ship.

 Contamination is easy to introduce and hard to see.
-A dataset is assembled from
+A dataset is assembled from several sources, deduplicated loosely or not at all, then split into train, validation, and test.
+The same paragraph can arrive through two sources with different whitespace, different capitalisation, or a stray edit, and land on both sides of the split.
+A question can appear on its own in the test set and also as one paragraph inside a longer training document.
+None of this is visible by eye once the corpus passes a few hundred records.

+EvalLeak reads the split manifests and reports exactly which records overlap, naming the record ids, so the finding is actionable.
+An aggregate rate tells you that you have a problem.
+It does not tell you which records to remove.

+## What EvalLeak checks